Namaste! Thank you for stopping by. :-) I hope you will join me on my journey for a month, 2 months, or long-term.

 I am LGBT friendly (am personally pansexual and polyamorous).

 I always needed 2-3 workawayers here at the beginning of June for the annual shearing of the alpacas...it's a strenuous day that needs a few extra pairs of hands.
-We also need extra help in the first half of September, as we participate in Open Farm Day, where the public can come to see the alpacas.
+I also need extra help in the first half of September, as I participate in Open Farm Day, where the public can come to see the alpacas.